jdubs1022/WhosGotNext/README.md

 The login and register page work and it is connected to our atlas cluster.

 To run the app

--in the main folder (WhosGotNext) or whatever you name is, run: nodemon
+-in the main folder (WhosGotNext) or whatever you name is, run: npm install then run: nodemon

 To save changes
 -in the WhosGotNext/angular-src/ directory run: ng build